 Aberdeen Proving Ground Federal Credit Union began the effort to start a Habitat for Humanity project in Harford County in June 1993.
 Harford Habitat for Humanity, an affiliate of Habitat for Humanity International, and was incorporated in November 1993.

 APGFCU acted as the catalyst and brought community leaders together to make a Habitat affiliate a reality in Harford County.
 Land for construction of our first two homes was donated by the City of Aberdeen, and two families were selected.
 Land for the third and fourth homes was acquired through a generous grant received from the Knott Foundation in December of 1995.
-In June of 2011, HHH merged with Habitat for Humanity of Cecil County to form a single affiliate--Habitat for Humanity Susquehanna.In its 20-year history, HHS has built 73 homes and repaired 170, serving well over 200 families.
+In June of 2011, HHH merged with Habitat for Humanity of Cecil County to form a single affiliate--Habitat for Humanity Susquehanna.In its 22-year history, HHS has built 82 homes and made over 306 home repairs, serving over 350 families.

 How do Habitat’s Housing and Repair Programs Work?